 Go ahead and perform the steps mentioned in the image above, and then let’s do the same as before: Save the settings and re-connect to the laptop.
 You can then open the Camera app or any other application that allows you to view your webcam.
 Please note that some applications might still use the laptop’s webcam by default.
 In that case, you have to go the settings of such applications and instruct them to use the remote webcam.

-Using multiple monitors
+Using multiple monitors Link to heading

 In my opinion, this is the coolest option!
 Even though your laptop has only 1 monitor (unless you have a way cooler laptop), it is possible to use RDP to use all the monitors that are connected to your main setup.
 It’s very easy to configure this: